SpenserJ/SpenserJ.com-archive/source/_posts/2010-12-20-locking-down-blackbaud-netcommunity-content-authoring.markdown

 });
 ```

 *As of December 22nd, we have upgraded to 6.15, and the administration menu and screens have changed.
-As such, I have rewritten the code, and it is also posted below (for 6.15)*
+As such, I have rewritten the code, and it is also posted below*

 ``` javascript NetCommunity 6.15
 $(function() {